 The divorce went badly.
 The custody battle went worse.
 Roger plunged into a spiral of drinking and self-destructive behaviors that burned most of his bridges and professional contacts.
 That spiral continued for more than two years and landed him in New Orleans on a friend’s couch in 2008, all but destitute.
 His friend was kind enough to get him back on his feet while ignoring the abuse that Roger heaped on him, and eventually put him in touch with the Malveaux family—one of his own frequent clients.
 The rest, as they say, is history.

-Malveaux Security Chief
+The Security Chief

 Today, Roger is in charge of the Malveaux family’s physical security and protection, and operates under the supervision of Matthew Malveaux.
 Direct threats to the family’s safety are rare, however, which leaves Roger “free” to oversee many of the more questionable activities that advance the family’s agenda.
 Roger supervises more than a dozen operatives and is deeply involved in the Malveaux political and corporate machines, though he remains officially separate from both.
 The results of Roger’s dedication and loyalty to his patrons have been a reversal of his personal fortunes.
 He gained sole custody of his daughter Miranda, who he relocated to New Orleans and enrolled in the McGehee School for Girls, the prestigious alma mater of his employer’s wife.
-She’s been cutting classes and has been slow to make friends, but Roger understands she just needs time to adjust to her new life.
+Miranda’s been cutting classes and has been slow to make friends, but Roger understands she just needs time to adjust to her new life.

 In the meanwhile, Roger’s employers are more than pleased with their head of security’s performance—and the tendency of their rivals to underestimate him.
-Many people dismiss Roger as little more than a well-paid thug, his quiet and terse demeanor belie a deviously manipulative mind and tested IQ of 142.
+Many people dismiss Roger as little more than a well-paid thug, but his quiet and terse demeanor belie a deviously manipulative mind and tested IQ of 142.
 Roger has gotten away from field work since he left the Middle East, but he remains an accomplished field agent and still enjoys testing his skills on assignments.
 He’s also completely without scruples and was the principal architect of the Cherry family’s woes, among many other ill deeds.
-His operatives doubt he went through a second round of court battles to regain custody of his daughter.
+His operatives doubt he regained custody of his daughter through a second round of court battles.

 The Unquiet Past